TIPS FOR SCREENING PROSPECTIVE ADOPTER

 If you live alone, make sure you have another friend there for your safety or consider a public place.
 Maybe your cat’s veterinarian would allow you to reserve a room for 20 minutes.
 If they have a pet you may want to arrange the meeting with their pet present and it is best they meet on neutral territory (not your house or theirs).

 The meet and greet can also serve as a Home Visit to the potential adopter’s home.
 Never let a person adopt your dog that won’t allow you to view the home it will be living in.
 That is an absolute red flag.
-On a home visit, be sure to screen the home carefully and consider every element, such as if the owner has children or a cat, a securely fenced yard etc.
+On a home visit, be sure to screen the home carefully and consider every element, such as if the owner has children or other pets, a securely fenced yard etc.

 If they have any previous pets, ask about them.
 What happened to them?
 The best answer is “Yes; It died at age 17.”
 What you really don’t want to hear is that their last pet was hit by a car, died of a preventable disease, ran away, or was turned in to a shelter.